gujarathijay/Assignment1/README.md

 # Welcome to Coding Club
- # All the geeks can join in this club.
+ # All the geeks can join this club.
  # This club is for newbies and Ultra max pro coders.

  Contact: